-County Sheriff: I will implement and write policy to require proper filing of the Commissary Report to the Board of Commissioners before January 15th each year as required by Title 19 O.S.
+County Sheriff: I will work with the County Treasurer to examine and correct any variances between the Treasurer's General Ledger and the Commissary Report.
+I will implement and write policy to require proper filing of the Commissary Report to the Board of Commissioners before January 15th each year as required by Title 19 O.S.
 Section 180.43(D).
 I will also include in said policy the defining of segregation of duties and assignments within the commissary program and Inmate Trust Fund Checking Account.
 Although we have taken steps to segregate the duties to assure checks and balances within the commissary system, I feel that written policy minimizes the risk of misappropriations and will afford definition in the separation of key processes and/or critical functions within the office, thus providing for management review and approval of accounting functions.